2023 (88th legislative session)

 HB 645 (Toth) / HB 709 (Harris, C) - Prohibits social scoring or social credit system from being implemented whether through Environment, Social Governance (ESG) initiaitves or otherwise imposed as a litmus test by financial institutions.

-SB 242 (MIddleton) - To prevent federal unconstitutional acts from effecting Texas.
+SB 242 (Middleton) - To prevent federal unconstitutional acts from effecting Texas.

 HB 33 (Landgraf) - To prevent federal regulation of oil & gas unless consistent with state law already on the books.
 (Similar to Middleton's SB 242, however, Middleton's applie to more sectors (health, natural resources, land use, financial, border, transportation).